 In an Indigenous context, cultural heritage refers to ideas, objects, artistic expressions, practices, knowledge and places that are valued because they are culturally meaningful, connected to shared memory, or linked to collective identity.
 Indigenous cultural heritage is not separate from Indigenous identity and Indigenous life.
 It is inherited from ancestors as a gift to next generations.
+Indigenous cultural heritage also embraces colonial legacies identified by Indigenous Peoples as being of historic value due to associations with important aspects of Indigenous history, such as the Residential Schools System.

 Each Indigenous group speaks for cultural heritage that is unique to them.
 For this reason, Indigenous cultural heritage is an inherent right that colonial frameworks (heritage laws, programs and policies) are unable to address.
 Indigenous peoples have a right to identify their own cultural heritage, interpret its meaning and determine its disposition.
 They must also have a voice in shared heritage – the places and stories that are important to Canada and Canadians as a whole.
+In keeping with the UN Declaration on the Rights of Indigenous Peoples, Indigenous rights are not affected by Indigenous groups choosing to participate “in the political, economic, social and cultural life of the State.”

 The Truth and Reconciliation Commission Calls to Action acknowledge the importance of Indigenous people owning their own history.
 Conventional organizations funded by governments, grants and donations across Canada have been inviting Indigenous people to participate in discussions framed by the hosts, but it is time for a different approach.
 Canada needs an organization that can focus on priorities and opportunities determined to be most relevant by Indigenous groups themselves, including issues related to consultations, conservation, resource development and the intersecting worlds of nature, culture, law and community wellness.